top of page

 #9.
 PROFESSIONAL COMMITMENT AND RESPONSIBILITY

-Being an effective educator requires ongoing self-reflection and evaluation of my teaching methods and their impact on my students.
-I regularly assess my teaching by considering cultural and community perspectives, and by seeking feedback from other respected educators and my peers.
-I actively seek out opportunities for professional development and networking, such as attending workshops, master classes, and lectures, and participating in professional organizations such as MENC and NEA.
-I also regularly attend conferences and meetings to stay informed of current trends and best practices in education, and to grow as an educator.
-Additionally, I invite colleagues or mentors to observe my teaching in order to gain an outside perspective, and to identify areas for improvement.
-I am committed to continuous learning and improvement, and I strive to provide the best education to my students.
+An effective educator requires ongoing self-reflection and evaluation of teaching methods and their impact on students.
+Regular assessment of teaching includes considering cultural and community perspectives and seeking feedback from respected educators and peers.
+Regular attendance at conferences and meetings helps stay informed of current trends and best practices in education and supports growth as an educator.
+Regular attendance at conferences and meetings helps to stay informed of current trends and best practices in education and supports growth as an educator.
+Additionally, colleagues or mentors are invited to observe teaching to gain an outside perspective and identify areas for improvement.
+Commitment to continuous learning and improvement drives the effort to provide students with the best education.

 #10.
 PARTNERSHIPS

-Networking is essential for success as a music teacher and building connections with other music educators, as well as with parents and community organizations, is crucial for the success of my students and my program.
-I have made a concerted effort to connect with other music educators through participation in professional organizations, attending conventions and conferences, and seeking out opportunities for field teaching and observing.
-These connections not only provide me with valuable professional development opportunities, but also help me to gain insights and perspectives from other educators, which in turn benefits my students.
+Networking is essential for success as a music teacher, and building connections with other music educators, as well as with parents and community organizations, is crucial for the success of students and the program.
+A concerted effort has been made to connect with other music educators by participating in professional organizations, attending conventions and conferences, and seeking field teaching and observation opportunities.
+These connections provide valuable professional development opportunities and help gain insights and perspectives from other educators, which in turn benefits students.

-In addition to building relationships with my professional peers, I also recognize the importance of building strong relationships with parents and community organizations.
-I understand that positive interactions with parents and being responsive to their questions and concerns are essential for building trust and support for my program.
-Additionally, I make an effort to be accessible and approachable during performances and other events, and to actively engage with parents and community organizations to secure support for my program.
+In addition to building relationships with professional peers, I recognize the importance of establishing solid relationships with parents and community organizations.
+It is essential to understand that positive interactions with parents and being responsive to their questions and concerns are essential for building trust and support for the program.
+Additionally, making an effort to be accessible and approachable during performances and other events and actively engaging with parents and community organizations helps secure support for the program.

-Lastly, I am aware that building healthy relationships with local businesses and organizations is crucial for the survival and success of my music program, as their support can help to provide resources and financial assistance that can greatly benefit my students.
-I strive to foster positive relationships with these organizations and to communicate the value and impact of my program on the community.
+Lastly, I am aware that building healthy relationships with local businesses and organizations is crucial for the survival and success of my music program.
+Their support can help provide resources and financial assistance that can greatly benefit my students.
+I strive to foster positive relationships with these organizations and communicate the value and impact of my program on the community.

 bottom of page